MoviePuzzle: Visual Narrative Reasoning through Multimodal Order Learning: Benchmarking the MoviePuzzleTitle

-An overview of the Hierarchical Contrastive Movie Clustering~(\HCMC) model is sketched in \Cref{fig:training}.
-At the training stage, we jointly train our model in an efficient end-to-end way.
-Specifically, the input of our model is the three levels of video-dialogue pairs, including single frame, shot sets, and scene sets.
-The HCMC model is composed of separate language and image encoders, video-dialogue transformer encoders, pairwise classification heads, and cluster heads.
-We jointly optimize our model with three-level ordering tasks and two-level clustering tasks~\review{}.
+The Hierarchical Contrastive Movie Clustering (\HCMC) model is composed of separate language and image encoders, video-dialogue transformer encoders, pairwise classification heads, and cluster heads.
+We jointly optimize our model with three-level ordering and two-level clustering tasks.
+An overview of \HCMC is sketched in \Cref{fig:training}.

-\paragraph{Multimodal Feature Extractor} Since most popular video-language works~\cite{zellers2021merlot, sharma2020deep, epstein2021learning} are not able to obtain the long dependency temporal information, we adopt an end-to-end manner to train our model, aiming to learn a better feature extractor.
-To mitigate the gap between vision and language, we initialize the vision encoder and language encoder with the parameters of \Clip~\cite{alec2021clip} vision encoder and language encoder, respectively.

-We firstly pass the movie clip $(v_k, u_k)$ through \Clip vision-language encoder to compute the vision feature token $\Clip(v_k) \in \mathbb{R}^{c_{v}\times d}$ and utterance feature tokens $\Clip(u_k) \in \mathbb{R}^{c_{u}\times d}$, respectively. $c_{v}$ and $c_{u}$ are token lengths of vision and utterance features, and $d$ is the hidden state length.
-We aggregate image and text feature tokens by concatenating them across the token length dimension to compute the frame-level representation,

-Here $f_{k}$ indicate the frame $k$'s representation, label $\oplus$ represents the concatenation operator and obtains $f_{k}\in \mathbb{R}^{c\times d}$, where $c=c_{v}+c_{u}$.
-Regarding the multimodal attributes of shots and scenes, we employ hierarchical cinematic structure features, utilizing the previously acquired lower-level representations of films for depiction:
+\paragraph{Multimodal Feature Extractor} Most existing video-language models\cite{zellers2021merlot, sharma2020deep, epstein2021learning} struggle to capture long-range temporal dependencies.
+To address this limitation, we adopt an end-to-end framework and use a CLIP-based encoder to extract visual and textual features from each movie clip.
+The video frames and their corresponding utterances are separately encoded into token sequences, which are then concatenated to form a unified frame-level multimodal representation that captures both appearance and dialogue context.

+To reflect the hierarchical nature of cinematic content, we further aggregate these frame-level embeddings.
+Frames within a shot are combined to form shot-level features, and shots within a scene are further merged to construct scene-level representations.
+This structured representation enables the model to learn narrative patterns across multiple levels of abstraction.

 \paragraph{Video-Dialogue Transformer Encoder} After obtaining the embedding of frame and dialogue, we jointly optimize our model with a temporal ordering learning task and a contrastive learning task.
 For the ordering task, we first concatenate two randomly sampled image-dialogue pairs in the same level and then feed them to the frame-dialogue transformer encoder, after that we use a binary classification head to learn if the input is in the true temporal order.